 In 2002 (Powell & Hall, 2004), 86% of students enrolled in colleges were enrolled in N-programmes, the balance (14%) in non-N (i.e., non-accredited) programmes.
-In 2010, by contrast, 58% of students nationally were enrolled in NC(V) programmes, 32% in N-programmes, and the balance (10%) in other programmes (adult learning, skills, learnership, and NIC programmes).
-At the provincial level, 48% of students were enrolled in NC(V) programmes, 22% in N-programmes and the balance (30%) in Other programmes.
-At this college we see that 18% of students were enrolled in NC(V) programmes, 44% in N-programmes and 38% in non-NC(V), non-N programmes.
+In 2010, by contrast, 59% of students nationally were enrolled in NC(V) programmes, 32% in N-programmes, and the balance (9%) in other programmes (adult learning, skills, learnership, and NIC programmes).
+At the provincial level, 48% of students were enrolled in NC(V) programmes, 22% in N-programmes and the balance (30%) in other programmes.
+At this college we see that 87% of students were enrolled in NC(V) programmes, 7% in N-programmes and 6% in other programmes.

-The prevailing overall trend is that the NC(V) programmes have become dominant, growing in reaction to policy requirements.
-While this is so, on average Western Cape colleges have fewer enrolments for NC(V) and N-programmes than the national averages and significantly more enrolments for other programmes.
-Northlink College follows this pattern in the sense that it has fewer enrolments for NC(V) programmes and more enrolments for other programmes than the national averages, but the similarity stops there.
-As a proportion of its total student population, Northlink's enrolments for NC(V) programmes are very low - they are 41% below the national average and 30% below the provincial average.
-On the other hand, its enrolments for N-programmes are very high - these are 12% above the national average and 22% above the provincial average.
-The college's enrolments for other programmes are also very high - they are 29% above the national average and 8% above the provincial average.
+The prevailing overall trend is that NC(V) programmes have become dominant, growing in reaction to policy requirements.
+While this is so, on average Western Cape colleges have fewer enrolments for NC(V) and N-programmes than the national averages for these and significantly more enrolments for other programmes.
+This is not the case with West Coast College though, which mostly provides NC(V) programmes and has very few enrolments for N-programmes or programmes that fall in the 'other' category.